-The "Tire Pressure Monitoring Telltale Light" will illuminate in the instrument cluster a "I OW illuminate in the instrument cluster, a "LOW TIRE" message will be displayed for a minimum of five seconds and a chime will sound when tire pressure is low in one or more of the four active road tires.
+The "Tire Pressure Monitoring Telltale Light" will illuminate in the instrument cluster, a "LOW TIRE" message will be displayed for a minimum of five seconds and a chime will sound when tire pressure is low in one or more of the four active road tires.
 An "Inflate to XX" message will also be displayed.
 Should this occur, you should stop as soon as possible, check the inflation pressure of each tire on your vehicle, and inflate each tire to the vehicle's recommended cold placard pressure value as shown in the "Inflate to XX" message.
 Once the system receives the updated tire pressures, the system will automatically update and the "Tire Pressure Monitoring Telltale Light" and "LOW TIRE" message will turn off.
 The vehicle may need to be driven for up to 20 minutes above 15 mph (24 km/h) in order for the TPMS to receive this information.